Euboea

 Its amazing and panoramic view of the Archipelago is the reason they call it Balcony of the Aegean.
 It combines in its landscape the dense green with the blue waters and the golden beaches.
 The ferry starts from the harbor for the island of Skyros.
 It has a remarkable tourist infrastructure in the accommodation and dining areas.
 You will enjoy fresh fish and other local delicacies in local restaurants and traditional taverns.

-Aggolis Gorge: At the foot of Mount Dirfis is one of the most beautiful accessible gorges of Greece, that of Agali, in the village of Agios Athanasios (Steni).
+Aggolis Gorge: At the foot of Mount Dirfis is one of the most beautifully accessible gorges of Greece, that of Agali, in the village of Agios Athanasios (Steni).
 On its verdant slopes there are steep rocky rocks, waterfalls and running waters, while its dunes lie between dense vegetation and plane trees.

 South Euboea